 I remember vividly the day I’d finally had enough.
 The dishes were piling up in the sink, my dirty clothes were all over the floor, my email inbox was overflowing, and I’d forgotten to pay my utilities… again.

-While I knew the answer was to “just do it,” something stopped me every time.
+While I knew that I should “just do it,” something stopped me every time.
 The overwhelm was so great, it was painful.

 Feeling defeated, I sat down on the one chair that didn’t have a stack of unsorted mail on it... and I sobbed.
 I couldn’t understand it.
 If avoiding the things I needed to do was making me so miserable, why couldn’t I stop?

 Years later, as an ADHD coach, I understand chronic procrastination a lot more than I used to.
 I’m still amazed by how much we talk about procrastination itself, yet talk so little about why it happens.

 So why are you stuck?
-These are a few common themes worth exploring.
+Let’s explore.

 Many of us believe that if we can’t do a task perfectly, there’s no sense in starting at all.
 This is a myth, though.

 You can start a task even if you aren’t sure how it'll turn out.
 You can figure things out as you go along.
 You can do a “good enough” job instead of a perfect job.
 You can even ask for support if you don’t know where to begin!

 This can lead us to become self-critical adults who are afraid to attempt something, only to fail.

 You have to practice being kinder to yourself.
-And it might feel strange at first (it still does for me).
-But when you hear your inner critic getting loud — telling you that you’re lazy, or that you’ll never be enough — it’s time to talk back.
+And it might feel strange at first (it still does for me), but when you hear your inner critic getting loud — telling you that you’re lazy, or that you’ll never be enough — it’s time to talk back.
+Stand up for yourself.

 Practice approaching yourself like you would a close friend.
 What would you say to them in this moment of struggle?